Antiz96/antiz.fr/content/blog/what-should-we-learn-from-the-xz-situation-as-package-maintainers.md

 As you probably already know by now, a backdoor/security vulnerability has been [recently discovered in xz](https://www.openwall.com/lists/oss-security/2024/03/29/4).
 In this article, I won’t cover the technical aspect or the potential consequences of it (it has already been done by people way more knowledgeable than am I on that matter) but I will expose what I think we should learn from it, from a packaging stand point.

 To sum up the situation briefly (as a context for the rest of this article), the xz (co-)maintainer himself introduced a [backdoor](https://en.wikipedia.org/wiki/Backdoor_(computing)) in the code, obfuscated by the fact that the malicious code (or at least parts of it) was only present in the *custom* made tarball (basically an archive) of the sources (but not present in the "raw" sources hosted in the git repo itself).
-The said tarball/archive was signed with his GPG key and manually uploaded as an asset/artifact of the releases, which package maintainers used as a source for their package.
+The said tarball/archive was signed with his OpenPGP key and manually uploaded as an asset/artifact of the releases, which package maintainers used as a source for their package.

 ## Why relying on a custom made tarball of the sources over the sources themselves in the first place?